What budget categories and subcategories can you include in your budget?

 While some families may only have one or two sources of income, others my have several income streams coming into their home.

-That’s why it’s important to consider all your sources of income, whether they’re a regular paycheck or an irregular income payment.
+That’s why it’s important to consider all your sources of personal income, whether they’re a regular paycheck or an irregular income payment.

 Your income budget category can be broken into a few subcategories based on your different income streams:

 - Paycheck: You and your partner’s paycheck should be included in this subcategory.
 Include the total amount of pay you both receive for the month, regardless of whether you are paid weekly, bi-weekly, or monthly.

 - Predictable bonuses: If you or your partner receive an annual bonus that is the same each year, this amount can also be included in your budget.
 You can include this line item as a monthly source of income by taking the total amount of the bonus and dividing it by 12.

 - Investment income: Families who earn regular income on their investments should also include that money in their budget.
 Typically, investment income falls into three categories: rental property income, dividend payments, or earned interest.
 Include these numbers in your monthly income category under the subcategory of investments.

 - Miscellaneous income: Any other income your family earns each month can be categorized as miscellaneous income.
 This income could come from freelancing, side hustles, returned purchases, reimbursements, irregular bonuses or incentives, income tax refund, or other passive income streams.